Rajeev Kanakala

-Rajeev Kanakala (born 13 November 1968) is an Indian actor who works predominantly in Telugu films and television.
+Rajeev Kanakala (born 13 November 1969) is an Indian actor who works predominantly in Telugu films and television.
 He started his career in television serials and short films, where he not only acted but also produced and directed.
 He is married to Suma Kanakala since 1999, who is an actress and TV anchor.

-In 2013, he started a production house along with his wife which produces TV series.
+In 2013, he started a production house along with his wife which produces TV shows.